agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 role in project management after a few years could get me somewhere like an all-rounder in the field of DS.

-- High Flexible Career Capital according to 80k-hours-guide
+- High FCC according to 80k-hours-guide

 	>The technical skills you develop also open the possibility to
 >transition into different roles including software engineering,